mpounsett/nagiosplugin/README.txt

 About
 -----

-`nagiosplugin` is a class library which helps writing Nagios (or Icinga) compatible plugins easily in Python.
+`nagiosplugin` is a Python class library which helps writing Nagios (or Icinga) compatible plugins easily in Python.
 It cares for much of the boilerplate code and default logic commonly found in Nagios checks, including: